Coronavirus (COVID-19) information for Banff

 - All mandatory public health restrictions have been lifted.

 - If a person chooses to wear one, masks should fit well and be of high quality.
-People at risk of severe outcomes should wear medical masks when in settings with people outside of their household.
+People at risk of severe outcomes should wear medical masks when in crowded settings with people outside of their household.

 - Masking in Alberta Health Services and contracted health facilities has shifted to organizational policy.